LandscapeGeoinformatics/csv_boxplots_nb2021/README.md

 # simple statistics notebook for binder

-Python notebook for given lectures in UT Landscape Ecology course
+Python notebook for given lectures in Univeristy of Tartu LOOM.02.159 Landscape Ecology course

 Run the notebook: